 One: The Best Sleep – It’s in the name – bedrooms are for beds.
 The first part of making your bedroom more peaceful is to focus on the very thing you sleep in.
 Whether you like to pile it high with pillows or prefer keeping it simple, there are many ways you can achieve your comfiest sleep by making a few small changes to your bed.

-Choose a mattress that suits your style of sleep so as to protect your spine and posture.
+Choose a mattress that suits your style of sleep, whether you sleep with or without a pillow, so as to protect your spine and posture.
 Similarly, you can find covers and pillows that match your specific needs – for example, in the summer opt for a thinner duvet to avoid overheating in the night.
 Decorate your bed to make it as appealing as possible, especially if you’re a night owl who resents going to sleep; for instance, this cotton duvet cover will last you for years and can add a touch of flair to your bedroom, while being more comfortable than the standard cotton bedding you’re most likely using now.

 Two: Beauty – Speaking of flair, the appearance of your bedroom can make such a difference to how peaceful it feels.
 This is your place to make into whatever suits you most.
 Bright, white walls and hardwood floors make for a natural, airy feel, while heavy curtains and bold wallpaper creates depth and warmth.
 Find or make artwork to display in your room that you want to see every morning when you wake up.
 Plants are excellent for decoration as they breathe life into any room – as long as they are well taken care of.
 Express yourself through your interior design and let your bedroom feel like an extension of your mind.
 That way, you’ll feel at ease and comfortable no matter how tough your day has been.